Latvia · tool

 Must-try dishes

-Grey peas (similar to chickpeas) slow-cooked with smoked bacon and onions, a hearty and comforting staple.
-This dish embodies rustic Latvian home cooking and is surprisingly filling.
+Grey peas (similar to chickpeas) slow-cooked with smoked fatty bacon and fried onions, this is a hearty, traditional peasant dish that's surprisingly flavorful and filling.

 Sklandrausis

-A sweet rye pastry with a filling of potato and carrot, often spiced with caraway.
-This unique tart is a Protected Geographical Indication (PGI) product of the EU, showcasing ancient Latvian baking traditions.
+A sweet rye pastry with a filling of mashed potatoes and carrots, often flavored with caraway.
+This unique tart is a protected geographical indication of Latvia.

 Rupjmaize

-Dark, dense, and slightly sweet rye bread, a cornerstone of Latvian cuisine.
-It's often served with meals or enjoyed on its own, sometimes with butter or even as a base for desserts.
+Dark, dense rye bread that is a cornerstone of Latvian cuisine.
+It has a slightly sweet, sour flavor and is often served with meals or as a base for open-faced sandwiches.

-A vibrant pink cold beetroot soup, typically made with kefir or sour cream, cucumbers, dill, and hard-boiled eggs.
-It's incredibly refreshing during warmer months and a delightful surprise for those unfamiliar with cold soups.
+A vibrant pink cold beet soup, similar to a Lithuanian Šaltibarščiai, made with kefir or sour cream, boiled beets, cucumbers, dill, and hard-boiled eggs.
+It's incredibly refreshing on a warm day.

 Where locals eat — best neighborhoods